Jing-19/2023-09-11-git_history/README.md

 "diff": show you every change has been made, and what the changes are
     - show you the difference between your changes and the last know git state
     - "diff --staged" shows you the diff of the files in the staging area

+'restore --staged <FILE>': undo the git add step, unstages <FILES> from the staging area